 Net neutrality is the principle that data packets on the Internet should be moved impartially, without regard to content, destination or source.
 Net neutrality is sometimes referred to as the "First Amendment of the Internet."

-In the United States, high-speed Internet carriers, including AT&T, Comcast, Time Warner and Verizon, are seeking legislative support for a two-tiered Internet service model.
-In a two-tiered model, carriers would be able to charge owners of Web sites a premium fee for priority placement and faster speed across their pipes.
-Those opposing the carriers argue that the Internet was designed to work in a traffic-neutral way and has become what it is, to some extent, because of that neutrality.
-They would like to see Congress pass a telecom reform bill that contains language in favor of Net neutrality.
+In the United States, high-speed Internet carriers, including AT&T, Comcast, Time Warner and Verizon, are seeking support for a two-tiered Internet service model.
+In a two-tiered model, carriers would be able to charge content providers a premium fee for priority placement and faster speed across their pipes.

-Proponents of the two-tiered model point out that a tiered business model already exists: consumers have a choice of using a slower dial-up service or paying a premium price for faster speed over cable or DSL.
-Providers argue that if that two-tiered business model is applied to site owners as well as users, carriers will be able to offer more services like Internet-based cable TV programming and video at competitive rates.
-They maintain that legislation protecting Net neutrality would be a unnecessary barrier to the Internet tradition of innovation and free enterprise.
+Proponents of the two-tiered model point out that a tiered business model already exists: consumers have a choice of using a slower dial-up service or paying a premium price for faster speed over cable or DSL and Internet service providers already prioritize traffic for quality of service (QoS).
+They maintain that legislating the Internet would be an unnecessary barrier to innovation and economic growth.

 Continue Reading About Net neutrality